 As an all-around option, we've given the Scarpa Maestrale RS the nod over the Synchro for a couple of reasons.
-The Scarpa has a larger cuff rotation (60 degrees as opposed to 50 degrees) and weighs a few ounces less per boot, which is something you'll feel during long tours.
+The Scarpa has a larger cuff rotation (60 degrees as opposed to 50 degrees) and weighs an ounce less per boot, design elements you'll feel during long tours.
 And although the Synchro's closed-cell foam liner is nice, it is not as luxurious as the revered Intuition liner, which has kept our feet warm in frigid temperatures.
 These gripes aside, the Synchro is another very solid, lightweight boot for big days in the mountains.

 See the La Sportiva Synchro See the Women's La Sportiva Shadow

-What we don't: Minimalist liner isn't warm or particularly comfortable.
+What we don't: Can’t charge like an alpine boot and minimalist liner isn’t warm or particularly comfortable.

-The new Hoji below has gotten a lot of attention for the 2018-2019 season, but Dynafit's tried-and-true TLT7 shouldn't be overlooked.
-This boot targets ski mountaineers and those wanting to cover significant ground with a focused, ultralight build.
-The fit system has been simplified and includes just two buckles and no power strap to trim weight, and the integrated cable design means you only need to adjust one buckle when transitioning between hike and ski modes.
-Tack on a minimalist liner and thin Grilamid shell, and the TLT7 Performance is among the lightest boots on our list at an all-in weight of 4 pounds 7 ounces.
+Dynafit's tried-and-true TLT series received an upgrade for this season with the TLT8 Expedition CR.
+Like the previous version, this boot targets ski mountaineers and those wanting to cover significant ground with a focused, ultralight build.
+The fit system includes just two buckles and a thin power strap to trim weight, and the integrated design means you only need to adjust the top buckle when transitioning between walk and ski modes.
+Tack on a minimalist liner and Grilamid shell, and the TLT8 Expedition is among the lightest boots on our list at an all-in weight of 5 pounds.

-The TLT7 is a favorite among the skimo crowd, but the simplified design does have some shortcomings.
+The TLT series is a favorite among the skimo crowd, but the simplified design does have some shortcomings.
 First off, the included liner isn't very warm and it lacks the cushioning and all-around comfort of Arc'teryx's Procline above.
 Furthermore, while the boot is fairly stiff relative to its feathery construction, it can feel harsh and unpredictable while skiing in poor snow conditions.
-Finally, it can't match the overall mobility of the Procline above or Salomon X-Alp below, although it does beat both of these boots handily in terms of weight.
+That said, the new 8 increases durability and fit customization by swapping the old wire system for a more precise ladder buckle set-up.
+Finally, while it can't match the overall mobility of the Procline above or Salomon X-Alp below, the TLT8 does beat both of these boots handily in terms of weight.

 What we like: The downhill capabilities of an alpine boot with a walk mode.